puppetlabs/puppet-docs/source/puppet/4.3/reference/quick_start_sudo.markdown

 > ### A Quick Note about Modules Directories
 >
->By default, the modules you use to manage nodes are located in `/etc/puppetlabs/puppet/environments/production/modules`.
-This includes modules installed by Puppet, those that you download from the Forge, and those you write yourself.
+>By default, Puppet keeps modules in an environment's [`modulepath`](./dirs_modulepath.html), which for the production environment defaults to `/etc/puppetlabs/code/environments/production/modules`.
+This includes modules that Puppet installs, those that you download from the Forge, and those you write yourself.
 >
-> **Note**: Puppet also checks the path `/opt/puppet/share/puppet/modules` for modules, but don’t modify anything in this directory or add modules of your own to it.
+>**Note:** Puppet also creates another module directory: `/opt/puppetlabs/puppet/modules`.
+Don't modify or add anything in this directory, including modules of your own.
 >
 >There are plenty of resources about modules and the creation of modules that you can reference.
 Check out [Modules and Manifests](./puppet_modules_manifests.html), the [Beginner's Guide to Modules](/guides/module_guides/bgtm.html), and the [Puppet Forge](https://forge.puppetlabs.com/).